Universal language

 Universal language may refer to a hypothetical or historical language spoken and understood by all or most of the world's people.
 In some contexts, it refers to a means of communication said to be understood by all humans.
 It may be the idea of an international auxiliary language for communication between groups speaking different primary languages.
+A similar concept can be found in pidgin language, which is actually used to facilitate understanding between two or more people with no common language.
 In other conceptions, it may be the primary language of all speakers, or the only existing language.
 Some religious and mythological traditions state that there was once a single universal language among all people, or shared by humans and supernatural beings.